NARA Privacy Act Systems: NARA 24

 SYSTEM NAME: Personnel Security Files.

-SECURITY CLASSIFICATION: Some of the material contained in this system of records has been classified in the interests of national security pursuant to Executive Orders 12958 and 13142.
+SECURITY CLASSIFICATION: Some of the material contained in this system of records has been classified in the interests of national security pursuant to Executive Orders 12958, as amended and 13142.

-SYSTEM LOCATION: Personnel security records are located in the Space and Security Management Division at the National Archives at College Park, MD.
+SYSTEM LOCATION: Personnel security records are located in the Office of Business Support Services (Security Management Division).

 CATEGORIES OF INDIVIDUALS COVERED BY THE SYSTEM: Individuals covered by the system include: current and former NARA employees; applicants for employment with NARA; contract employees performing services under NARA jurisdiction; and private and Federal agency researchers, experts, and consultants who request access to security-classified records.

-ROUTINE USES OF RECORDS MAINTAINED IN THE SYSTEM, INCLUDING CATEGORIES OF USERS AND THE PURPOSES OF SUCH USES: NARA maintains personnel security records on individuals as a basis for determining suitability for Federal or contractual employment and for issu-ing and recertifying security clearances.
-Routine use statement C, described in Appendix A following the NARA Notices, applies to this system of records.
+ROUTINE USES OF RECORDS MAINTAINED IN THE SYSTEM, INCLUDING CATEGORIES OF USERS AND THE PURPOSES OF SUCH USES: NARA maintains personnel security records on individuals to make suitability for Federal or contractual employment and to issue and decertify security clearances.
+Routine use statements A, C, D, F, G, and H, described in Appendix A, apply to this system of records.

 POLICIES AND PRACTICES FOR STORING, RETRIEVING, ACCESSING, RETAINING, AND DISPOSING OF RECORDS IN THE SYSTEM:

-RETRIEVABILITY: Information in the records may be retrieved by the name of the individual or by social security number.
+RETRIEVABILITY: Information in the records may be retrieved by the individual's name or social security number.

-RETENTION AND DISPOSAL: Personnel security files are temporary records and are destroyed in accordance with the disposition instructions in the NARA records schedule contained in FILES 203, the NARA Files Maintenance and Records Disposition Manual.
+RETENTION AND DISPOSAL: Personnel security files are temporary records and are destroyed in accordance with the disposition instructions in the NARA Records Schedule (a supplement to the NARA Files Maintenance and Records Disposition Manual).
 Individuals may request a copy of the disposition instructions from the NARA Privacy Act Officer.

-SYSTEM MANAGER(S) AND ADDRESS: The system manager is: Assistant Archivist for Administrative Services, Administrative Services (NA).
-The address for this location is listed in Appendix B following the NARA notices.
+SYSTEM MANAGER(S) AND ADDRESS: The system manager is the Executive for Business Support Services.
+The business address for this system manager is listed in Appendix B.

 RECORD SOURCE CATEGORIES: Information in personnel security files may be obtained from: NARA employees; applicants for employment; contractor employees; private and Federal agency researchers, experts, and consultants; law enforcement agencies; other government agencies; intelligence sources; informants; educational institutions; and individuals' employers, references, co-workers, and neighbors.

 a.
-To the extent that the system consists of investigatory material compiled for law enforcement purposes; however, if any individual is denied any right, privilege, or benefit to which the individual would otherwise be eligible as a result of the maintenance of such material, such material shall be provided to such individual, except to the extent that the disclosure of such material would reveal the identity of a person who furnished information to the Government under an express promise that the identity of the person would be held in confidence, or, prior to the effective date of the Act, under an implied promise that the identity of the person would be held in confidence; and
+To the extent that the system consists of investigatory material compiled for law enforcement purposes; however, if any individual is denied any right, privilege, or benefit to which the individual would otherwise be eligible as a result of the maintenance of such material, the material will be provided to that individual, except to the extent that the disclosure of the material would reveal the identity of a person who furnished information to the government under an express promise that the identity of the person would be held in confidence, or, prior to the effective date of the Act, under an implied promise that the identity of the person would be held in confidence; and

 b.
-To the extent that the system consists of investigatory material compiled solely for the purpose of determining suitability, eligibility, or qualifications for Federal civilian employment, military service, Federal contracts, or access to classified material, but only to the extent that the disclosure of such material would reveal the identity of a person who furnished information to the Government under an express promise that the identity of the person would be held in confidence, or, prior to the effective date of the Act, under an implied promise that the identity of the person would be held in confidence.
-This system has been exempted to maintain the efficacy and integrity of lawful investigations conducted pursuant to the responsibilities of the National Archives and Records Administration in the areas of Federal employment, Government contracts, and access to security-classified information.
+To the extent that the system consists of investigatory material compiled solely for the purpose of determining suitability, eligibility, or qualifications for Federal civilian employment, military service, Federal contracts, or access to classified material, but only to the extent that the disclosure of such material would reveal the identity of a person who furnished information to the government under an express promise that the identity of the person would be held in confidence, or, prior to the effective date of the Act, under an implied promise that the identity of the person would be held in confidence.
+This system has been exempted to maintain the efficacy and integrity of lawful investigations conducted pursuant to NARA's responsibilities in the areas of Federal employment, government contracts, and access to security-classified information.